evmos/evmos/x/claims/spec/01_concepts.md

 ## Rektdrop

-The Evmos [Rektdrop](https://evmos.blog/the-evmos-rektdrop-abbe931ba823) is the genesis airdrop for the EVMOS token to Cosmos Hub, Osmosis and Ethereum users.
+The Evoblock [Rektdrop](https://evoblock.blog/the-evoblock-rektdrop-abbe931ba823) is the genesis airdrop for the EVO token to Cosmos Hub, Osmosis and Ethereum users.

-> The end goal of Evmos is to bring together the Cosmos and Ethereum community and thus the Rektdrop has been designed to reward past participation in both networks under this theme of “getting rekt”.
+> The end goal of Evoblock is to bring together the Cosmos and Ethereum community and thus the Rektdrop has been designed to reward past participation in both networks under this theme of “getting rekt”.

 The Rektdrop is the first airdrop that: